-How Much Iron Do You Need?
+How Much Iron Do You Need Each Day?
 Study Links Deficiency To Heart Disease

-Getting enough iron isn't just a matter of boosting your energy reserves, it could save your life.
-According to a new study, 10 percent of new heart disease cases that show up in later middle age (as opposed to old age) could be prevented simply by correcting iron deficiency.
-But how much iron do you really need?
-And should you take an iron supplement, especially if you are plant-based?
+Getting enough iron isn't just a matter of boosting your energy reserves, it could actually save your life.
+According to a new study, 10 percent of new heart disease cases that show up in later middle age (as opposed to old age) could be prevented simply by correcting an iron deficiency.
+How much iron do you really need?
+Should you take an iron supplement, especially if you are vegan or eat plant-based?

 The study, published in the European Society of Cardiology journal ESC Heart Failure, assessed iron deficiency's role in driving up heart disease.
 Iron deficiency can be defined in two ways: First, as an absolute iron deficiency, which looks at stored iron (ferritin), and secondly, as a functional iron deficiency, which includes both the iron circulating in your body ready for use as well as stored iron.